Blendify/blender-manual/blender_docs/manual/animation/drivers/introduction.rst

 =================

 There are some different ways to add drivers in Blender.
-After adding drivers they are usually modified in the *Graph Editor* with the mode set to *Drivers*.
+After adding drivers they are usually modified in the *Graph Editor* with the mode set to *Drivers*, or via a simplified *Edit Driver* popover invoked from the property context menu.

 Add Driver